peterlamar/python-cp-cheatsheet/readme.md

         print("c2 ", c2, end=" ")
 ```

-A single argument can be passed when traversing a list of lists
+Passing in [*](https://stackoverflow.com/questions/29139350/difference-between-ziplist-and-ziplist/29139418) unpacks a list or other iterable, making each of its elements a separate argument.

 ```python
 a = [[1,2],[3,4]]